cosmos/cosmos-sdk/CONTRIBUTING.md

 The Cosmos SDK team is fully decentralized and self organized.

-The developers are organized in working group which are listed on [Github Issue](https://github.com/cosmos/cosmos-sdk/issues/9058) (pinned at the top of the [issues list](https://github.com/cosmos/cosmos-sdk/issues)).
+The developers are organized in working group which are listed on a ["Working Groups & Arch Process" Github Issue](https://github.com/cosmos/cosmos-sdk/issues/9058) (pinned at the top of the [issues list](https://github.com/cosmos/cosmos-sdk/issues)).

 The important development announcements are shared on [Discord](https://discord.com/invite/cosmosnetwork) in the \#dev-announcements channel.